hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

 turtle.onscreenclick(switchColor, 2)
 turtle.onscreenclick(switchShape, 3)
 ```
-- The turtle.onscreenclick function takes in a function with x and y parameters and the mouse button.
+- The "turtle.onscreenclick()" function takes in a function with x and y parameters and the mouse button.
-- If we click the left button, draw the current shape.
+- If we click the left button (1), draw the current shape.
-- If we click the middle button, switch the color.
+- If we click the middle button (2), switch the color.
-- If we click the right button, switch the shape.
+- If we click the right button (3), switch the shape.

 # Final Source Code